qidizhai/flappy-monkey/README.md

 ## Feature Highlights:
 ### Control Schemes and Key Handlers
-Flappy monkey uses the keymaster.js library to link key presses and game activity.
-Keymaster exposes one method called 'key', which takes a key and a callback method as arguments, which can be mapped to any press of that key.
+Flappy monkey uses the `keymaster.js` library to link key presses and game activity.
+Keymaster exposes one method called `key`, which takes a key and a callback method as arguments, which can be mapped to any press of that key.
 ```
 bindKeyHandlers(){
     key('up', ()=>{